 Please ensure that you have completed the date of birth field and that the form is signed and dated before returning the address below.

 Voting by proxy is a convenient way of voting if you are unable to get to the polling station.
 'By proxy' just means that you appoint someone you trust to vote on your behalf.

 If you apply to vote by proxy and your application is accepted, the person you want to vote on your behalf (your proxy) will receive a 'proxy paper' which allows them to vote for you at your polling station on election day.

 If you want to appoint a proxy to vote for you, they must be:

 - willing to vote on your behalf

-- a British citizen or citizen of the Commonwealth or Republic of Ireland; or for local government and European Parliamentary elections, a citizen of the European Union
+- a British citizen or citizen of the Commonwealth or Republic of Ireland; or for local government, a citizen of the European Union

 - old enough to vote and legally allowed to vote

 A proxy may not vote at the same election for more than two people unless they are a close relative (husband, wife, parent, grandparent, brother, sister or grandchild) of the people they are voting for.
 Your proxy does not necessarily have to sign the form.
 As long as you have consulted them and they have confirmed that they can and will be your proxy, only you need to sign the form.